transcodeninja/livepeer-exporter/README.md

 **GaugeVec metrics:**

 - `livepeer_orch_success_rate`: This metric represents the success rate per region.
-It can monitor the reliability of the orchestrator's services in different regions.
+It can monitor the reliability of the orchestrator's services in different areas.
 This GaugeVec includes the label `region`.
 - `livepeer_orch_round_trip_score`: This metric represents the round trip score per region.
-It can measure the latency of the orchestrator's services in different regions.
+It can measure the latency of the orchestrator's services in different areas.
 This GaugeVec includes the label `region`.
 - `livepeer_orch_total_score`: This metric represents the total score per region.
-It can be used to evaluate the overall performance of the orchestrator in different regions.
+It can be used to evaluate the orchestrator's overall performance in different areas.
 This GaugeVec includes the label `region`.

 ### orch_test_streams_exporter